vo1dstarxx/vo1dstarxx/README.md

 I may struggle with wording and describing things, at times may become incoherent and leave actually insane typos, I would greatly appreciate to be told if something I said is impossible to decipher.
 Along with that I may struggle with correctly pinpointing and conveying tones, tone tags barely help and I actually have no clue how to properly use majority of them.

+Usually my pony town cosplays are ones of my kins, but please do not refer to me as them or by their names.

 Also I am a liberal softie snowflake, I do not find enjoyment in offensive humour and such.

 ## I don't like you